Windows DVD Maker: History

 DVD Maker was reported by Paul Thurrott during the WinHEC 2003, who said Windows Vista (codenamed "Longhorn") would support DVD movie creation "through an independent application, and not through the shell."
 This detail was accompanied by reports that Windows Vista would also support all major DVD packet writing formats such as Mount Rainier, and would eliminate the "staging and burning" steps while writing to optical media—files copied to optical media could instead be written immediately, or managed later—making DVDs equivalent to flash storage.
 The Live File System enables this latter feature.

 DVD Maker is available in Windows 7 as an optional application installed by default; it is no longer available as of the release of Windows 8.

+2016.5

+With the discontinuation of the Windows Live brand (and the re-branding of the Windows Live suite as Windows Essentials), Windows DVD Maker 2016 was released in August 2016.
+Support for recording voice-overs was restored, along with an audio mixer and integration with several free stock music services.
+H.264/MP4 became the default export format (replacing Windows Media Video, but still can be used), support for uploading to Vimeo was introduced (other sites were added to the list in the Windows 8.1 release of the suite), and hardware accelerated video pila stabilisation was also added as an exclusive feature for Windows 8 users.

+Discontinuation and replacements

+DVD Maker was officially removed for download on July 26, 2022.
+Like Windows Photo Gallery from Windows Essentials, Movie Maker was replaced by the Video Editor built into the Microsoft Photos App included in Windows 11.

+On May 10, 2023, Microsoft acquired Clipchamp, a web-based video editing app for an undisclosed amount, and integrated it as part of Windows 11 on January 25, 2024.
+This newly acquired video editing app reintroduces the timeline editing layout that had been previously removed in Windows Live Movie Maker, along with additional features including a text-to-speech generator powered by Microsoft Azure, and Microsoft OneDrive integration.